bigdatagenomics/adam/docs/cli/overview.rst

    Parquet files.
 Defaults to 1MB (1024 \* 1024).
 -  ``-print_metrics``: If provided, prints the
    `instrumentation <https://github.com/bigdatagenomics/utils#instrumentation>`__
    metrics to the log when the CLI operation terminates.
+Note ``-print_metrics`` is deprecated in ADAM version 0.31.0 and will be removed in version 0.32.0.

 Legacy output options
 ---------------------